Activities in Seitseminen National Park

 Visit a Nature Centre

 Seitseminen Nature Centre is an unbeatable source of information about the park.
 There are also two exhibitions about the area's versatile flora and fauna: Metsän Siimes (The Shelter of the Forest) and Metsäretki (Forest Expedition).
-Some nature documents about the park are shown in the auditorium.
 The restaurant is a great place to end a day trip in the park.

 Seitseminen Nature Centre is also a good venue for organising educational activities for children.
-The Nature Centre provides guided tours, and the auditorium can be hired for private use.
+Guided tours can be provided by the local entrepreneurs, and the auditorium can be hired for private use.

 Visit a Heritage Farm